oliverhk/express-generator-and-socket.io/README.md

 Because implementing Socket.io in Express is not an easy thing, you can use this repository which is ready to use!

-#### bin/www & app.js
+#### *bin/www* & *app.js*

-Unlike Express, the server is no longer created in the www file but directly in app.js .
+Unlike Express, the server is no longer created in the www file but directly in *app.js* .
 It is subsequently imported into www by:
 ```
 var server = require('../app').server;
 ```

-So the server is create in app.js and the base of Socket.io jsut after because Socket.io needs the use the http server !
+So the server is create in *app.js* and the base of Socket.io jsut after because Socket.io needs the use the http server.
 ```
 var app = express();
 // add support for socket.io